Jever: Representatives in Landtag and Bundestag

-Crest, flag, and banner
+Coat of arms, flag, and banner

 The depictions of the town's coat of arms have changed several times over the centuries.
 The coats of arms have always been used in very different variations and colours.
 For this reason, at the end of the 1960s, the town commissioned the former head of the Oldenburg State Archives and recognised expert in heraldry, Hermann Lübbing, to design a contemporary representation of the coat of arms on the basis of historical traditions.

 The result was the present coat of arms of the town with the following blazoning: "In blue above a silver, a sloping rampart with an open stepped gabled gate, three silver red-roofed towers, the central one being higher and wider than the side towers.
 The golden letters DVMG are harmoniously distributed over the spires of the towers.
 A golden lion strides upright in the archway, its claws and tongue tinged in red.
 On both sides of the gate stands a red plank fence."

 The town gate with the three towers represents the original existing town fortifications of Jever.
 The lion is the symbol of the late medieval rule or the chieftains of Jever.
 The Latin letters DVMG recall the granting of the town charter in 1536 by Fräulein Maria von Jever.
-They stand for "Donat Urbi Maria Gubernacula", meaning "Mary gives the power of government to the town" in Latin.
+They stand for "Donat Urbi Maria Gubernacula", meaning "Ruler Mary gives the town status" in Latin.

 The flag and banner can be described as such: "The flag or banner is blue-and-white-striped horizontally or vertically, with the coat of arms in the middle."